Mitchnsun/topinsight/README.md

 ###### Launch ######

 * Modify sources in work/
-* `npm run dev` - Launch a web-server to see the application in browser
+* `npm run dev` - Launch a web-server to see the application in browser.
+Should be shut down to debug on devices.
 > Cordova version 6.4.0 display this error `Error loading cordova-browser`, this is a misleading message error.

+* `npm run build:www` - Build css & js for development, also copy non-minified js for debugging
+* `npm run prepare:apps` - Build css & js and update the platforms

+###### Deploy ######

-* `npm run build` - Build css & js for development, also copy non-minified js for debugging
+* `npm run build:apps` - Build css & js for development, also copy non-minified js for debugging
+> CLI archive ios failed.
+You have to use Xcode for the moment

 ###### Configuration ######